Alexander-Jordan/rocket-rift-godot/gdd/level-design-document/ldd.md

 The coins should be able to spawn in different shapes/groups.
 A straight or curvy line, a short or long block, or even make up words.

-The systems for spawning collecables and obstacles should be smart enough to not overlap them or make it impossible to collect any collectables.
+The systems for spawning collectables and obstacles should be smart enough to not overlap them or make it impossible to collect any collectables.

 ## Content List